 Living + Dining Room

 These are stylistically the most critical areas to get right.
-Make sure traffic flow remains uninterrupted and do place furnishings away from the walls to make the rooms look as large as possible.
+Make sure traffic flow remains uninterrupted and do place furnishings away from the walls; to make the rooms look as large as possible.

-Consider an accent wall – Though a fresh coat of paint can do wonders when it comes to transforming any space, an accent wall is easy enough to create on your own, and it will create an impactful focal point while adding needed depth to the space.
+Consider an accent wall – Though a fresh coat of paint can do wonders when it comes to transforming any space, an accent wall is easy enough to create on your own, and it will create an impactful focal point while adding needed depth to the area.

 Bring in mirrors – Again, mirrors are great for upping the glamour factor of a home, and they’re inexpensive and easy to source.

 Edit displays and collectibles – Curate your collections, so they’re easy on the eye and do opt for a minimal, pared-back feel.